Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the architecture level

-Variability of the voltages used to confine the charges and to tune the coupling between adjacent dots, suggested individual gate addressing.
-To manage the large gate overhead researchers proposed to co-locate floating memory units with embedded control transistors (similar to 1T-1C DRAM modules) to minimise the number of I/O connections~\cite{Veldhorst2017}.
-These memory units enable individual biases for each dot and exchange gate in a row/column addressed matrix but require of periodic voltage refreshing.
-Though indeed this architecture solves the challenge of managing local variability and the I/O problem, this pioneering work relied on very aggressive technological assumptions: short gate pitch, 3D integration of quantum and classical electronics, and the management of crosstalk between signal in the gigahertz regime, aspects that have not yet been routinely demonstrated by the semiconductor industry but will be worth tackling given that they solutions to those will have wide applications far beyond quantum computing.
+3D Integration: The current variability of the voltages used to confine the charges and to tune the coupling between adjacent QDs, suggests individual gate addressing.
+To manage the large gate overhead researchers have proposed to co-locate floating memory units with embedded control transistors (similar to 1T-1C DRAM modules) to minimise the number of I/O connections~\cite{Veldhorst2017}.
+These memory units enable individual biases for each QD and exchange gate in a row/column addressed matrix but require of periodic voltage refreshing.
+Though indeed this architecture solves the challenge of managing local variability and the I/O problem, this proposal relies on aggressive technological assumptions: short gate pitch, 3D integration of quantum and classical electronics, and the management of crosstalk between signal in the gigahertz regime, aspects that have not yet been routinely demonstrated by the semiconductor industry.

-An alternative monolithic 3D integrated architecture has been proposed with the focus on integrating readout on chip and providing a simpler way of initializing the qubits using two-layers: the bottom one for electrometer and reservoir definition, and the top one to encode qubits ~\cite{Vinet2018}.
-One advantage of the proposal is that enables implementing the surface code in a $2\times2$ quantum dot sublattice, whereas the aforementioned design requires a $2\times3$ sublattice~\cite{Veldhorst2017}, see Fig.~\ref{Fig3}(b).
-In any case, the architecture would equally need to handle power dissipation, crosstalk and would require of advancements on 3D integration.
+An alternative monolithic 3D integrated architecture has been proposed with the focus on integrating readout on chip and providing a simpler way of initializing the qubits using two-layers: the bottom one for electrometre and reservoir definition, and the top one to encode qubits~\cite{Vinet2018}.
+One advantage of the proposal is that enables implementing the surface code in a $2\times2$ QD sublattice since every qubit has a dedicated rf sensor capable of spin readout, whereas the aforementioned design requires a $2\times3$ sublattice~\cite{Veldhorst2017} due to the necessity to do projective Pauli spin blockade readout (Fig.~\ref{Fig3}b).

-Subsequent proposals simplified the architecture by moving to planar designs: the floating gate arrangement was replaced by a 2D monolithic design including three gate layers, row, column and diagonal, to control the dots and the horizontal and vertical exchange, respectively~\cite{Li2018}.
+2D Integration: Subsequent proposals simplified the architecture by moving to planar designs.
+The floating gate arrangement was replaced by a 2D monolithic design including three gate layers: row, column and diagonal, to control the QDs and the horizontal and vertical exchange, respectively~\cite{Li2018}.
+Readout and control electronics is displaced to the periphery by making use of dispersive readout and multiplexed microwave signals.
 Although compatible with current technology, the architecture relies on shared control that requires a level of uniformity still to be demonstrated.
-To circumvent local electrostatic variations, one could think of applying large detuning energies but that could come at the expense of operation speed.